tstelzle/Sudoku/Readme.md

 ![BoardStructure](BoardStructure.png)

-All algorithms are in the 'ProblemGenerator' directory.
+All algorithms are in the 'module_problem_generator' directory.
 Each of them extends the abstract class 'ProblemBaseClass'.
 The 'ProblemBaseClass' defines two methods.
 The method 'returnProblem()' should set the board with a sudoku problem.
 The 'returnProblemSolution()' should return a solution.
 The difficulty parameter in the 'returnProblem()' function is a constant, which specifies how many values on the board are not set.

 The PdfService will print, if called, a pdf with the given board.
 The method to use is 'printSudoku()', with the only parameter being the title and name of the pdf.
 These will be put in the 'generated' directory.